fortytwoservices/public-docs.fortytwo.io/docs/managed-identity-services/organizational-structure-groups/security-groups.md

 # Organizational structure as security groups

-Through our "organizational structure as security groups"-service, we generate each element in the organizational hierarchy as groups in Entra ID, with the option of enabling write-back to on-premises Active Directory.
-These groups can either be granted permissions directly, such as permissions on a file share or assigned an enterprise app, or they can be added as member of other groups.
+Through our "organizational structure as security groups"-service, we generate each element in the organizational hierarchy as security groups in Entra ID, with the option of enabling write-back to on-premises Active Directory.
+The groups are usually named **org - Company - Top unit - Lower unit** and similar, and can be found by a simple **starts-with** search.
+Please do not modify or delete these groups, as our service will modify them back or re-create them automatically, to reflect the current organization hierarchy.

+## How to use the groups

+These groups can either be granted permissions directly, such as permissions on a file share, SharePoint site or assigned an enterprise app, or they can be added as member of other groups.
 Please note that there are very few features in Entra ID that supports nested groups.
 Instead of nested groups, what you can do is to use the feature [Group membership in a dynamic group in Microsoft Entra ID](https://learn.microsoft.com/en-us/entra/identity/users/groups-dynamic-rule-member-of).

 This means that if you have an existing Team, where you want to dynamically add users, you can convert the team to criteria based membership by following these steps: